Saipavan790/Recommender-Systems/README.md

 ![](https://github.com/Saipavan790/Recommender-Systems/blob/main/extract_books.png)

 In the above I have extracted books that have received at least 30 ratings.
 It's because we cannot recommend books based on less ratings.
+After that merge your book and ratings dataframe.

+**Implement the KNN model**
+We convert our table to a 2D matrix, and fill the missing values with zeros (since we will calculate distances between rating vectors).
+We then transform the values(ratings) of the matrix dataframe into a scipy sparse matrix for more efficient calculations.